- Places to Stay

-Currently Kure Beach has more than 300 free public parking spaces.
+Currently Kure Beach has more than 300 free public parking spaces and three (3) paid parking lots with an additional 120 spaces available July-September.
 One hundred twenty-six (126) are ocean front at eight (8) public beach access locations.
 Additional public parking is at the town hall, the town community center on 3rd Avenue, and at Joe Eakes Park.
+The three paid lots are located in the center of town.
 All of these additional locations are within a few blocks of the ocean.
-Learn more about Kure Beach parking space locations.

 The town provides handicapped parking at all strategic locations including near E, K and L Avenues where handicapped ramps have been built to the beach front.
 For information on free beach ability equipment/services, call the Kure Beach Fire Department at 910-458- 2014 and/or Fort Fisher State Recreation Area at 910-458-5798.